What's a Lifetime Mortgage?

 - Impact on benefits: Receiving a lump sum or drawdown payments from a lifetime mortgage can affect your eligibility for means-tested benefits such as the Pension Credit or Council Tax Reduction.

-It’s essential to weigh these potential drawbacks against the benefits before deciding if a lifetime mortgage is right for you.
+It is essential to consider these potential drawbacks against the benefits before deciding if a lifetime mortgage is right for you.

-The lifetime mortgage process involves four steps: determining eligibility, completing an application, getting a home valuation and loan approval, and receiving the funds.
+The lifetime mortgage process involves four steps: Determining eligibility, completing an application, obtaining a home valuation and loan approval, and receiving the funds.

-- Finding out if you’re eligible: You generally need to be over 55 and own the property that needs to be your main residence, but different lenders might have their own specific requirements.
+- Finding out if you are eligible: You generally need to be over 55 and own the property that needs to be your main residence, but different lenders may have their own specific requirements.

 - Getting advice and applying, which involves speaking to a qualified equity release broker or advisor, filling in forms, and providing some details about your property and financial situation.